 How this affects industry

-Inspection modernization will provide Canadian companies the flexibility to design controls that demonstrate that their operations and products comply with all relevant federal standards.
-It will also create a more level playing field for businesses by streamlining the inspection process in favour of overseeing a single system with one set of food safety requirements.
+Inspection modernization will provide Canadian companies the flexibility to design controls that demonstrate that their operations and products comply with all relevant federal regulations.
+It will also create a more level playing field for businesses by streamlining the inspection process.

 - Inspector training